wongjwm/personal-site-gatsby/src/pages/projects/busright.md

 My role on the team was both designer and developer.
 As someone who takes in interest in both aspects of creation, as well as the actual implementation, I took on different roles during my time on the team.

-In terms of design, I took on the role of a UI/UX designer via creating low-fidelity and high-fidelity wireframes.
+In terms of design, I took on the role of a UI/UX designer via creating low-fidelity and high-fidelity wireframes, as well as contributing to the UI component library that was created for the brand.

 As for development, I spearheaded the development of the marketing website and worked alongside the marketing website designer on our team.
 The site was built using  <a href="https://gohugo.io/">Hugo</a>, a static site generator framework that I was not familiar with initially, but quickly got accustomed to.